WebSinker/automated_researcher/README.md

 # Automated Researcher

 A powerful Python-based automated research tool that leverages AI models and web scraping to conduct comprehensive research on any given topic.
+(PS: just a program for fun where i just want to develop a system that can automatically open up browser and perform action on it)

 ## Features